Use Google Earth Engine (GEE) with SEPAL#

 1. Select Shape upload.

-2. In the pop-up window that appears, select the file you want to upload from your computer (note: compatible formats include .shp, .zip, .dbf, .prj, .shx, .cpg, .fix, .qix, .sbn or .shp.xml; if you didn’t compress the file, a .shp alone is not sufficient and must be accompanied with other files describing the shape as in the example in the image below).
+2. In the pop-up window, select the file you want to upload from your computer (note: compatible formats include .shp, .zip, .dbf, .prj, .shx, .cpg, .fix, .qix, .sbn or .shp.xml; if you didn’t compress the file, a .shp alone is not sufficient and must be accompanied with other files describing the shape as in the example in the image below).

 Table#